eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 DDS Entities
 ============

-This entities represents the DDS entities that manage the communication.
+This entities represent the DDS entities that manage the communication.
 That is, the *DomainParticipants* (*Participants* from now on) and the writers and readers it manages.
 The word *Endpoint* will be use to refer to *DataWriters* and *DataReaders* indifferently.